oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilizing-rag-apex-app.md

-# Build an Upload and Ingest for AI Agent using Low-Code APEX
+# Building an Upload and Ingest for AI Agent using Low-Code APEX

 ## Introduction